Tajikistan: 17 killed in border outpost attack | DW | 06.11.2019

 Twenty masked gunmen launched a failed attack on a Tajik outpost on the border with Uzbekistan.
 The rare attack was quashed when border forces launched a counter operation and killed most of the raiders.

-At least 17 people were killed in an overnight raid by armed men on an outpost at the border between Tajikistan and Uzbekistan, Tajik authorities said on Wednesday.
+At least 17 people were killed in an overnight raid by armed men on an outpost on the border between Tajikistan and Uzbekistan, Tajik authorities said on Wednesday.

 "An armed group of 20 unknown masked individuals attacked a border outpost … using firearms," said Tajikistan's national security committee, according to Russian state-run news agency TASS.